ember-learn/ember-blog/source/2020-07-31-the-ember-times-issue-158.md

 👋 Emberistas! 🐹

 Ember 3.20 Released 🚀,
-a series of blog posts on ember-modifers and its internals 🎉, detect when Ember components enter or leave the viewport 🔍, a blog post and RFC on Ember.Component 📖, and last, but not least, document Ember apps with Docfy 📗!
+a series of blog posts on ember-modifer and its internals 🎉, detect when Ember components enter or leave the viewport 🔍, a blog post and RFC on Ember.Component 📖, and last, but not least, document Ember apps with Docfy 📗!